Accessibility Tools

 Hearing ServicesHearing loss affects one in ten North Americans.
 Otolaryngology is the treatment of ear disorders.
 Otolaryngologists are trained in both the medical and surgical treatment of hearing, ear infections, balance disorders, ear noise (tinnitus), nerve pain, and facial and cranial nerve disorders.
 They also manage congenital disorders of the outer and inner ear.
 Otolaryngologists are commonly referred to as ENT physicians.

-The Hearing Center at Midwest ENT & Allergy is a medical facility for the diagnosis and treatment of ear, hearing, and balance problems.
-Our staff is dedicated to providing high-quality, caring, personal, and affordable service to you in a comfortable environment.
-Our experienced team of highly-trained physicians and audiologists offer our patients a broad range of medical, surgical, and rehabilitative services, utilizing the latest in state-of-the-art technology and equipment, including the latest in high technology, virtually invisible hearing aids.
+Midwest ENT Hearing Center is a medical facility for the diagnosis and treatment of ear, hearing, and balance problems.
+We are dedicated to providing high-quality, caring, personal, and affordable service in a comfortable environment.
+Our experienced team of highly-trained physicians and audiologists offer our patients a broad range of medical and surgical hearing services.
+We utilize the latest in state-of-the-art technology and equipment, including high technology, virtually invisible hearing aids, cochlear implants, and Earlens, the world's first and only hearing solution to directly vibrate the eardrum, delivering more natural sound quality and better hearing in noise.

 Our goal is to be the center of excellence for the complete care of the ear, hearing and balance in Sioux Falls.
 We aim to improve hearing, communication, and quality of life for the patients we are privileged to serve.
 Some of the diagnostic and treatment services we provide include: